pg-support/supt-km/docs/2. Troubleshooting/Product/Spark GO/Spark GO Bricked or No Sound after Firmware Update.md

 4. Is it possible to connect to Spark app via Bluetooth?

 5. What's the computer OS (Win/Mac) used for the firmware update?

+6. Additionally, please use Zendesk macro [Spark GO::Firmware Update Log] to offer the log tool for further troubleshooting and see if the issue persists.